Alcoholism: Drinking to Despair

 A guide to Alcohol Use Disorder symptoms, misconceptions and treatment

 Alcohol has had a long and varied history in the United States.
-Alcohol has the power to ruin lives, yet it is a socially acceptable way to relax, socialize, and celebrate.
-Drinking alcohol is quite prevalent in our country, as more than 86% of Americans aged 18 or older have consumed alcohol at some point in life.1 About 70% reported they drank alcohol in the past 12 months, and 56% reported that they drank alcohol in the past 30 days.
+It has the power to ruin lives, yet it is a socially acceptable way to relax, socialize, and celebrate.
+Drinking is quite prevalent in our country, as more than 86% of Americans aged 18 or older have consumed alcohol at some point in life.1 About 70% reported they drank alcohol in the past 12 months, and 56% reported that they drank in the past 30 days.

-While many people can drink alcohol without it becoming an issue, many others develop unhealthy patterns of drinking.
+While many people can drink without it becoming an issue, many others develop unhealthy patterns of drinking.
 Problem drinking can then become an alcohol use disorder (AUD), more commonly known as alcoholism.

 Ancient History of Alcohol